-According to PayScale, geriatric nurses earn the highest average hourly rates in the following cities.
+According to ZipRecruiter, geriatric nurses earn the highest average yearly rates in the following states.

 Regardless of location, full- and part-time geriatric nurses often enjoy a wide range of employment benefits.
 Some common benefits include paid time off, health insurance, relocation assistance, retirement plans and continuing education reimbursement.

 Part Four How Do You Become a Geriatric Nurse?

 The first step is to earn either an Associates's Degree in Nursing (ADN) or a Bachelor’s of Science in Nursing( BSN) from an accredited nursing program.
 Associates degrees are typically offered at community colleges while bachelor’s are typically offered at four-year colleges.

 Many nursing programs incorporate classes and modules focusing on geriatric nursing.

 Then, pass the National Council Licensure Examination (NCLEX) examination to become a registered nurse.

 Step 3: Gain bedside experience

 It’s possible to be hired as a geriatric nurse right out of nursing schools, especially with sufficient critical care experience.
 Critical care experience is ideal because it prepares aspiring geriatric nurses for the types of illness, artificial ventilation, and severity of the disease processes they will experience in the field.